 The Monkey Bar has been welcoming famous people and satisfying clients since 1923.
 It’s remained a place to see and be seen since the Great Depression era.
 Below is a photo of the restaurant, with an iconic caricature painting spanning the back wall.
 It’s of 60 Jazz Age icons, including Ella Fitzgerald, Condé Nast, Langston Hughes, Zelda Fitzgerald and Frank Sinatra.
 It was created by Ed Sorel, a famous cartoonist born in the Bronx.
-(They have a fun interactive copy of the painting online so guests can identify everyone in it.)
 You’ll have to visit the bar yourself to see the bar area complete with fun monkey sconces!

 The Monkey Bar serves dishes to satisfy any taste, though perhaps it’s not ideal for a vegetarian or vegan.
 Appetizers include Raw Oysters and Lobster Bisque.
 Try having a Caesar salad before an entree of NY Strip Steak or Steamed Mussels and Clams.
 Room service at Hotel Elysée has a limited menu from The Monkey Bar available from 11:30am to 3:00pm, and 5:30pm to 10:00pm.

 Some nearby restaurants that may be to your liking and are worth checking out include:

 - Fig & Olive (a personal favorite, with a little bit of everything)